PSHE - Subjects - Montpelier High School

 PSHE

 The PSHE curriculum at MHS is delivered through a competencies-based approach.
-It groups competencies (including skills and attributes) under three headings:
+It groups competencies (including skills and attributes) under three headings: Bright futures; Powerful voices; and Happy individuals.

-Independence and Aspirations: Students to grow in self confidence and self worth with the hope and ambition of achieving.
+• Bright futures: Students to grow in self confidence and self worth with the hope and ambition of achieving.

-Autonomy and Advocacy: Students to take control of their lives finding opportunities to take action, support others and shape a better future for all.
+• Powerful voices: Students to take control of their lives finding opportunities to take action, support others and shape a better future for all.

-Choices and Influences: Students to have the knowledge and strategies to be responsible citizens and compelling individuals.
+• Happy individuals: Students to have the knowledge and strategies to be responsible citizens and compelling individuals.

 How will parents/carers be kept informed about the PSHE Curriculum?